KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  This preference allows you to define what fields patrons can edit if you're allowing them to update their personal information via the public catalog with the :ref:`OPACPatronDetails` preference.
+-  This preference allows you to define which fields patrons can edit if you're allowing them to update their personal information via the public catalog with the :ref:`OPACPatronDetails` preference.